garrethil/week1-challenge/README.md

 ## Usage

-The page shows brand marketing and search-engine optimization information in an accessable manner.
+The page shows brand marketing and search-engine optimization information in an organized and accessable manner.

 ## Credits